Further to the two ways of populating a Simulation object with data:

 }

-Note the difference in nesting: we no longer have an inner set of two axes, but two sets of one axis each.
+Note the difference in nesting; there is no longer an inner set of two axes, but two sets of one axis each.
 The result is more complex:

 >>> simulation_builder = SimulationBuilder()